hashicorp/terraform-website/content/source/docs/enterprise/workspaces/variables.html.md

 ### HCL Values

 Variable values are strings by default.
-To enter list or map values, click the variable's "HCL" checkbox and enter the value with the same HCL syntax you would use when writing terraform code.
+To enter list or map values, click the variable's "HCL" checkbox (visible when editing) and enter the value with the same HCL syntax you would use when writing Terraform code.
 For example:

 ```hcl
 {